Nike Pegasus 41 Running Shoe Review

 Forefoot Energy Return

-Although it slightly outperforms its heel counterpart, the forefoot energy return still falls short of delivering meaningful bounce, which could leave forefoot runners wanting more dynamic feedback from their strides.
+Although it outperforms the heel, the forefoot energy return still falls short of delivering meaningful bounce, which could leave forefoot runners wanting more dynamic feedback from their strides.

 6.1